tillga16/computational-mechanics/_sources/module_02/04_Stats_and_Montecarlo.md

 plt.plot(N, crit_thres, 'o')
 plt.title('97.5 percentile buckle load\nfind L at load = 9810');

+for t in crit_thres:
+    if t > 9800 and t < 9820:
+        crit = t

+crit_length = N[np.where(crit_thres == crit)]
+print(crit, crit_length)
 ```

+What length, L, should the beams be so that only 2.5% will reach the critical buckling load?

+From this question, we need to find the length L such that 2.5% of the rods have a buckling load larger than 1000 * 9.81 = 9810 Newtons

+Since this is a monte carlo simulation, it varies slightly between runs, but we found that a rod length of roughly 0.91 meters is adequate enough so that only 2.5% of the rods will buckle under the given load.

++++

 __4.__ Generate your own normal distribution using uniformly random numbers between -1/2 and 1/2.